ReezFX/WOL-Manager/README.md

 ## Security
 - Passwords are hashed using Werkzeug's security functions
+- Enhanced password policy requiring minimum 12 characters with mix of uppercase, lowercase, numbers, and special characters
+- Improved session management with:
+  - Idle timeout for inactive sessions
+  - Sliding session expiration
+  - Reduced session lifetime (1 hour) for improved security
 - CSRF protection on all forms
 - Rate limiting on wake attempts (10 per 5 minutes)
 - Role-based access control to protected resources
-- Input validation for all form fields
+- Input validation for all form fields, including optimized MAC address validation
+- Prevention of debug mode in production environment
+- Improved database connection handling for production deployments
 ## Troubleshooting

 ### Wake-on-LAN Not Working